Frequently Asked Questions

 • Practice Fusion EMR for health records

-• Zoom for HIPAA-compliant video conferencing software
+• Zoom or Google Meet w/G Suite for secure video conferencing software

-• Google Drive (w/G Suite), a HIPAA-compliant cloud storage service
+• Google Drive w/G Suite, a HIPAA-compliant cloud storage service

 • Updox for fax management